decentralized-identity/did-registration/spec/spec.md

 This input field indicates which update operation should be applied to a DID's associated DID document.

-For the [`create()` function](#create), this input field MUST be absent, and is implied to have a value of `setDidDocument`.
+For the [`create()` function](#create), this input field MUST be absent, and is implied to have a single value of `setDidDocument`.

 For the [`update()` function](#update), this input field is OPTIONAL.
+If present, it MUST contain a JSON array of string values to indicate one or more DID document operations that should be performed.
-If it is absent or has a null value, it is implied to have a value of `"setDidDocument"`.
+If it is absent, it is implied to have a single value of `"setDidDocument"`.

 For the [`deactivate()` function](#deactivate), this input field MUST be absent.

-This input field MUST contain either a single string value, or a JSON array of string values (if multiple DID document operations should be performed).

 This specification defines several standard values for this operation.
 Individual DID methods MAY specify other ways of executing an [`update()` function](#update).